alaw005/gtfs_SQL_importer/README.md

 # Updates
 9 Aug 2017 - Added example script template for import.
 Also some SQL scripts to generate statistics 25 Sep 2015 - Update to include bikes fields in updated GTFS.
-Tested with Wellington GTF
+Tested with Wellington GTF 24 Nov 2017 - Revised to make easier to run using bash script

+# Quick start

+Edit the database settings (DB_HOST, DB_PORT, DB_USER) in import script:

+	nano src/run_import.sh

+Import feed (need to be in src folder for it to work as present):

+	cd src
+	bash run_import.sh feed.zip dbname

+All other instructions below are older.
+Note latest changes are only applied to postgis and may not work in sqlite.

 # About